Shisha – Small pieces of mirrored glass used on fabric and often seen on textiles from India and Pakistan

 As the sun came out, she shut (shisha) the blinds because the reflections from the mirrored beads on her dress were blinding everyone.

-To practice the shisha technique, you will need:
+To practise the shisha technique, you will need:

 Put the fabric in the hoop to keep it tight and hold the mirror in place.